adamjberg/devtails.xyz/_posts/randy/2022-10-02-all-creative-now.md

 author: randy
 permalink: /@randy/we-are-all-creative-now
 image: "assets/img/all-creative-now.png"
 description: The socio-economic status of creators has risen and fallen for all the millennia.
-Creators used to be rare because it took ages to learn the skills, and community support was needed.
-Now anyone with a phone can access tools and resources to help many creative eendeavors.
-This has led to a monstrous volume of content, making it near impossible to compete with without paying heed to some form of walled-garden rules.
+Creators used to be rare because it took ages to learn the skills.
+Now anyone with a phone can access tools and resources to help many creative endeavors.
+This has led to a monstrous volume of content, making it near impossible to compete  without paying heed to walled-garden rules.
 tags: tails analog-sampling
 ---